How to tell when a young person is struggling

 - Wearing long sleeves, trousers or thick tights, even in hot weather

 - Unusually frequent accidents resulting in injury.

-Difficulties getting to sleep or staying asleep and waking up very early may indicate low mood or anxiety, as may dramatic changes to sleep patterns.
+Difficulties getting to sleep, staying asleep and/or waking up very early may indicate low mood or anxiety.
+Dramatic changes to sleep patterns are also indicators.

 - Are they sleeping a lot less or a lot longer than usual?